Contemplative Prayer and Meditation

 Our leaflet ‘A Brief Introduction to Contemplative Prayer’ is reproduced below.
 You can also listen to our podcast and download the pdf file.
 Open pdf file here Listen to recording here

-From The Beginning
+From the Beginning

 Contemplative prayer has been part of the Christian tradition since earliest times.
 In the medieval period it became mostly associated with monasticism, but in the 20th century it was reclaimed as a normal part of many people’s spiritual journey.
 ‘The Julian Meetings’ is a network of groups to foster contemplative prayer in the Christian tradition.

-Other such networks are listed in a leaflet produced by the Retreat Association.
+The terms contemplation and meditation are often used inter-changeably.
+But they are different ways of being open to God.
 Imagine being shown a picture: If you meditate on the picture you actively engage your mind, imagination, and perception.
 What is the subject?
 How was it painted?
 How does it affect you?
 What might the artist have intended?
 If you contemplate the picture you just sit and gaze at it, allowing it to ‘speak’ to you however it may.
-So in contemplation we just ‘are’ before God with the four ‘S’s: Stillness, Silence, Simplicity, Surrender

 Stillness enables us to give all our attention to God.
 It is most important when a group contemplates, as movement or noise from one participant can distract others from focusing on God.